shomiller/shomiller-hugo-academic/content/home/research-slider.md

 ---
 widget: slider  # Use the Slider widget as this page section
-weight: 50  # Position of this section on the page
+weight: 51  # Position of this section on the page
 active: true  # Publish this section?
 headless: true  # This file represents a page section.

 design:
   # Slide height is automatic unless you force a specific height (e.g. '400px')
   slide_height: '200px'
-  is_fullscreen: true
+  is_fullscreen: false
   # Automatically transition through slides?
-  loop: false
+  loop: true
   # Duration of transition between slides (in ms)
-  interval: 2000
+  interval: 3000

 content:
   slides: